sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/README.md

 - An S3-compatible storage target (like MinIO, AWS S3, etc.)
 - `rclone` configuration for your S3 service

+> [!NOTE]
+> By default we rely on `ClusterConfiguration` found inside the `kubeadm-config` ConfigMap to
+> extract the ETCD server endpoints.
+If you want to use a cluster that's not managed by
+> `kubeadm`, please make sure to remove the `kubeadm-config` volume, and pass the CronJob the
+> `ETCDCTL_ENDPOINTS` environment variable set accordingly.

 ## Configuration

 ### Default Configuration